- Study Mode: Full Time

 At Buckinghamshire New University we like to foster an interactive and student-focused teaching style where we have a combination of formal lectures, tutorials, practical lab sessions, seminars and guest speakers to enhance the learning experience.

 We like to design our course to reflect the workplace so you will have the opportunity to carry out independent study, supported through distance learning technologies such as Blackboard, our Virtual Learning Environment.
 We will also provide reading lists and suggested resources to enhance independent study.

 You are more than a number at BNU, and we are here to support you through your education journey.
 We have in place regular contact hours with our tutors and provide you with informal feedback throughout the programme of study.

 Over the years of your course you will be assessed and graded in a multitude of ways to allow you to develop and expand on your abilities and skills.
-Assessments for the various modules will mostly take the form of practical coursework, lab test and written exams.
-However, the focus being on testing the practical application of the various concepts and techniques being conveyed.
+Assessments for the various modules will mostly take the form of practical coursework, lab tests and written exams, with the focus being on testing the practical application of the various concepts and techniques being conveyed.

 What are the course entry requirements?

 A typical offer will require a UCAS tariff score of: 88 - 112 (Full-time) or 32 - 56 (Foundation Year)